|Major Groups > True Morels & Verpas > Verpa conica|

 by Michael Kuo

 Verpa conica is a curious springtime mushroom.
 Its cap hangs free from the stem, rather like a little brown thimble on the end of a pencil.
-It and its cousin Verpa bohemica are sometimes mistaken for morels, but while they are closely related to these icons of fungal fanaticism, they are not true morels since their caps are not at least partially attached to their stems (also, they differ in having spore-producing asci across the entire cap surface, while morels have asci only in the pits).
+It and its cousin Verpa bohemica are sometimes mistaken for morels, but while they are closely related to these icons of fungal fanaticism, they are not true morels since their caps are not at least partially attached to their stems (also, they differ under the microscope, having spore-producing asci across the entire cap surface, while morels have asci only in the pits).

 The German name for Verpa conica, "Fingerhutverpel," tells you something about both the mushroom and the German language.